 The mycelium appears as silky white sheets, often with yellow / lilac edges.
 Fruiting bodies appear as fleshy, pancake like growths, laden with spores, often creating a red dust around the affected area.

-Dry rot (Serpula lacrymans) normally requires cutting out and disposing of defective timbers and chemical treatment to adjacent areas to eradicate fungal growth.
+Dry rot treatment (Serpula lacrymans) normally requires cutting out and disposing of defective timbers and chemical treatment to adjacent areas to eradicate fungal growth.
 Where masonry is affected, treatment of the brickwork may be required in the form of sterilisation and / or irrigation to the walls.

 Irrigation is the term used to describe the eradication of Dry Rot from masonry and involves drilling the masonry and injecting a fungicidal preservative to the walls under pressure.
 Kenwood fungicidal biocide is used to sterilise the surfaces of masonry and the oversite.

-Wet rot treatment is usually less expensive to eradicate than Dry rot, as eradication of fungal growth is much more simple and does not normally require chemical treatment.
+Wet rot treatment is usually less expensive to eradicate than dry rot, as eradication of fungal growth is much simpler and does not normally require chemical treatment.

-Kenwood Plc’s range of available treatment for fungal decay may include specialist eradication works, partial or complete floor replacements and replastering.
+Eradication of moisture sources, promoting a dry environment and timber replacement will still be required.
+Kenwood PLC’s range of treatments for fungal decay may include specialist eradication works, partial or complete floor replacements and re-plastering.